-We do this through focusing on areas that will improve Wales’ wellbeing over the next ten years:
+We do this through focusing on three priority themes that will improve Wales’ wellbeing:

 In each area we will draw upon evidence and experience to devise practical solutions, and work with policy makers from across the spectrum to achieve long-term change.

 What information is being collected from you?

 We obtain information about you when you use our website, join as a member, buy tickets for our events through our Eventbrite page, make a donation to us, when you contact us about products and services, or if you are signed up to receive one of our newsletters.